iamstarkov/ispeakweb/README.md

 PS.
 Currently it’s not working, because we have not started yet.

 ## My responsibilities as a host

-I promise, that I will pick up new authors carefully, but nobody can say how it will going in real life with every author.
+I promise, that I will pick up new authors carefully, but nobody can say for sure how it will be going in real life with every author.
 Shit happens, you know.

 ## Show me more!

 — _ispeakweb_ will have statistics page and summary pages per each author

 ## Why should I become an author?